{{ root_page.title }}

 Leaving Hospital

 Each hospital will have its own policy and arrangements for discharging patients.
-Normally, when you arrive in hospital, the professionals in charge of your care will develop a plan for your treatment, including your discharge or transfer.
+Normally, the person in charge of your care will create a treatment plan.
+This will include your discharge or transfer plan.
 You will be able to discuss arrangements for your discharge with staff.
-This will help to ensure that you have everything you need for a full recovery when you return home.
+This makes sure you have what you need for a full recovery at home.

-During your stay in hospital you have the right to discharge yourself from hospital at any time.
-When you leave hospital you will be given a letter for your GP, providing information about your treatment and future care needs.
+During your stay you have the right to discharge yourself at any time.
+When leaving the hospital you will get a letter for your GP.
+This will have information about your treatment and future care needs.
 Give this letter to your GP as soon as possible.

 Minimal discharge

-Most people who are discharged from hospital need only a small amount of care after they leave.
-This is called 'minimal discharge'
+Most discharged people only need a small amount of care after they leave.
+This is what we call 'minimal discharge'.

 Complex discharge

-If you need more specialised care after you leave hospital, your discharge or transfer procedure is referred to as a 'complex discharge'.
+If you need more specialised care after you leave the hospital.
+Your discharge or transfer process is what we call a 'complex discharge'.

-As well as hospital staff, your discharge or transfer may involve other healthcare professionals, such as your GP or a community nurse.
-Organisations outside the NHS may also be involved.
+As well as hospital staff, your discharge or transfer may involve other healthcare professionals.
+Such as, your GP or a community nurse.
+This might also involve organisations outside the NHS.
 For example, local authorities or independent and voluntary organisations.